Kopernicus/Kopernicus/README.md

 ﻿Kopernicus
 ==============================
-February 23rd, 2022
+March 5th, 2022
 * Created by: BryceSchroeder and Nathaniel R. Lewis (Teknoman117)
 * Actively maintained by: Prestja and R-T-B.
 * Formerly maintained by: Thomas P., NathanKell and KillAshley
 * Additional Content by: Democat3457, Gravitasi, aftokino, KCreator, Padishar, Kragrathea, OvenProofMars, zengei, MrHappyFace, Sigma88, Majiir (CompatibilityChecker)
 * Much thanks to Sarbian for ModuleManager and ModularFlightIntegrator

-New in this latest version release-83:
+New in this latest version release-84:

 1.)
-A new parameter useful for infopane modders (like PlanetInfoPlus) has been added to Kopernicus_Config.cfg.
-Shouldn't need any touching by end users, but documented just in case.
-The parameter is boolean HandleHomeworldAtmosphericUnitDisplay, default true.
-Will be autoadded by upgrade pipeline.

-2.)
-Some minor performance enhancing measures for the KopernicusWatchdog were added, to ensure we aren't setting it's orbit constantly when not needed.
+The bug where quickloads would sometimes cause the KSC to sink, requiring yet another quickload to fix, has been patched (finally).

 Known Bugs: